 There are so many options when it comes to this feature component, whether you go homemade or store-bought (or a combination of the two).
 Beef is a sure bet; try full-flavoured Canadian Chuck Burgers, which are made from juicy, 100 percent Canadian beef.
 Think outside the box, too: Fish, turkey or chicken patties, like Sensations by Compliments Bacon & Cheddar Stuffed Chicken Burgers, are convenient, creative alternatives.
 Your best bet is to pick up a variety so there’s something familiar for everyone to enjoy as well as new flavours to discover.
 And don’t forget to include a vegetarian option, like our Jamie Oliver by Compliments Quinoa Burger with Red Lentils, Brown Rice & Sweet Potato.
 Tip: If you’re whipping up your own patties, consider making them slider size so guests can sample a few tasty types and still have plenty of room for dessert.

-: Keep a digital thermometer handy when grilling meat patties.
+Food Safety Tip: Keep a digital thermometer handy when grilling meat patties.
 Cook them to a safe internal temperature: 160°F (71°C) for beef and 165°F (74°C) for poultry.
 For an accurate reading, insert the thermometer into the side of the patty so the tip reaches the centre.

-: Choose Some Cheese
+Step 2: Choose Some Cheese

 Cheese can really take your burger to the next level.
 Serve varieties that melt easily, such as mozzarella, blue cheese, soft goat cheese or brie.
 Premium varieties such as Comté will make burgers extra special for true cheese lovers.
 Maximize melty goodness by popping the cheese on the patties during their last couple of minutes on the barbecue rather than having guests help themselves afterward.